sudheerapte/popcornrelease/README.md

 NodeJS, and makes no references to any other files.
 You can move the whole directory anywhere you want and launch Popcorn.

-1. Make sure you have NodeJS 8.10 LTS or newer on your PATH, i.e., you can run "node -v" directly from the command line and it prints a version number like "v8.10.0".
+1. Make sure you have NodeJS v.10 LTS or newer on your PATH, i.e., you can run `node -v` directly from the command line and it prints a version number like `v10.15.1`.

 2. Untar the file `popcorn-`x.y.z`.tar.gz` in some directory and `cd` into it.